 One could say that the entire island of Basse Terre is a natural attraction all itself, what with is volcano, waterfalls, and forested lands.
 But visitors should make themselves away of the other sites that exist including a few landmarks and museums, and of course, the coast which is lined with fantastic beaches.

-There are a large selection of beaches to choose from, though they are all found nearby.
-Click on the beach names for detailed information about that section of the coast.
+There are a large selection of beaches to choose from, although they are all found in neighboring areas.
+Click on the beach names for a detailed guide to that particular stretch of sand.

 Anse St Sauveur: The beach may be away from tourist, but it can still get crowded.
 Anse St. Sauveur servers the adjacent residential area and can be a popular place to spend free time on hot days, as the many trees offer some shade while the cool water can refresh.